usegalaxy-eu/ansible-pulsar-util/README.md

 # Ansible role: pulsar-metric-collection

+A role that either installs a:
+- producer script that sends htcondor stats to an amqp queue on the Pulsar side
-A role that installs a collector script that collects the pulsar consumption metrics from the respective amqp queue
+- consumer script that collects the metrics from the amqp queue on the Galaxy side, aggregates them and sends them to an InfluxDB

 ## Requirements